cztomczak/cefpython/docs/Build-instructions.md

 * [How to patch](#how-to-patch)

-## Build CEF Python 51 BETA
+## Build CEF Python 53 BETA on Linux

-Complete steps for building CEF Python 51 using prebuilt binaries from GH releases.
+Complete steps for building CEF Python 53 using prebuilt binaries from GH releases.

 1) Tested and works fine on Ubuntu 14.04 64-bit (cmake 2.8.12 and g++ 4.8.4)